gradle/actions/README.md

     - name: Checkout sources
       uses: actions/checkout@v4
     - name: Setup Gradle
-      uses: gradle/actions/setup-gradle@v0
+      uses: gradle/actions/setup-gradle@v3-beta
     - name: Build with Gradle
       run: ./gradlew build
 ```

-See the [`gradle-build-action` documentation](https://github.com/gradle/gradle-build-action/blob/main/README.md) for a full description of this action.
+See the [full action documentation](setup-gradle/README.md) for more advanced usage scenarios.

 ## The `dependency-submission` action

 Generates and submits a dependency graph for a Gradle project, allowing GitHub to alert about reported vulnerabilities in your project dependencies.

 The following workflow will generate a dependency graph for a Gradle project and submit it immediately to the repository via the
 Dependency Submission API.
 For most projects, this default configuration should be all that you need.